crucialfelix/django-ajax-selects/README.md

 [Note: screen shots are from the older version.
 Styling has changed slightly]

-1. The user types a search term into the text field
+1. User types a few characters
-2. An ajax request is sent to the server.
+2. Ajax request sent to the server
-3. The dropdown menu is populated with results.
+3. The dropdown menu shows choices
 4. User selects by clicking or using arrow keys
 5. Selected result displays in the "deck" area directly below the input field.
 6. User can click trashcan icon to remove a selected item